jjvanzon/Circular-Language-Spec/broader-view/fundamental-principles-loose-ideas.md

 This is a question that often needs to be answered when you analyse existing computer code.
 And this is a difficult question to answer.
 In most programming environments answering this question requires extensive analysis of the code, even when you have a tool for searching references.
 It gets worse if there the involved functions are not only used internally by a program, but also used by yet again other programs.

 The diagram notation of NCL actually makes this otherwise difficult to extract information visible instantly.
 This is a big benefit of the NCL.
-You might have to use coloring to make the information pop out of the diagram, but using the diagram notation it is evident how to easily highlight this.
+You might might use coloring to make the information pop out of the diagram, but using the diagram notation it is evident how to easily highlight this.

 JJ